 When was the last time your sprinkler system had a check-up?
 If you’re like the rest of us, the answer may be never.
 But you’re in luck.
-Through a partnership with the Center for ReSource Conservation, we’re offering a limited number of FREE 90-minute inspections that will include:
+Through a partnership with Resource Central, we’re offering a limited number of FREE 90-minute inspections that will include:

-For more information on this partnership, visit the Center for ReSource Conservation.
+For more information on this partnership, visit Resource Central.

 The Castle Pines North Metropolitan District's new Calsense Irrigation Flow Management System utilizes a centralized computer controlled irrigation system.